meirm/react-chatbot/README.md

 ## Credits

-Based on the original code from
+Based on the original code from Sushant Dhimal.

 https://github.com/dhiant/react-chatGPT-clone.git